Marketo Folder Structure and Naming Convention

 And here’s where a good folder structure and naming convention come into play and help you work in a more organized way, and find things easier, and faster, reducing your overall stress levels.

-So let’s get into it, and let’s start with some high-level best practices:
+So let’s get into it, and let’s start with some high-level best practices.

 • Never mix the Operational Folders with Marketing Activities Folders

-• Always keep a separate folder for Learning and Testing and they should never be mixed in with Marketing Activities.
+• Always keep a separate folder for Learning and Testing, and they should never be mixed in with Marketing Activities

 • Always have an Archive Folder for the assets and programs that are no longer active.
-Users can continue to report on them, and at the same time they will not clutter-up pick lists in Triggers, Filters, and Flow Steps.
+Users can continue to report on them, and at the same time they will not clutter up pick lists in Triggers, Filters, and Flow Steps.

 An important thing to note is that while folders help group similar assets or programs, you don’t want to use too many folders because this can cause clutter and confusion, so you’ll want to keep the number of folders lower, for maximum efficiency.

-For Example:
+For Example

-As you can see for the Events folder, within those folders, we've created more descriptive folders for the various campaigns running in each channel.
+As you can see for the "Events" folder, within those folders, we've created more descriptive folders for the various campaigns running in each channel.

 And we have several campaigns running in each channel, so we've built out folders to specify by a specified time frame (year and quarter)

-Some tips & pointers on Folders:
+Some Tips & Pointers on Folders

 • Folder names must be unique

-• Folders are sorted alpha-numerically
+• Folders are sorted alphanumerically

-• Pro tip: You can add MyTokens to Folders, and reference them in all Programs inside of this Folder
+Pro tip: You can add MyTokens to Folders, and reference them in all Programs inside of this Folder.

-And let’s not forget we don’t have folders only in Marketing Activities, but also in other parts of Marketo, such as Design Studio or Database, so here are some examples of how those setups can be optimised.
+And let’s not forget we don’t have folders only in Marketing Activities, but also in other parts of Marketo, such as Design Studio or Database, so here are some examples of how those setups can be optimized.

 • Archives for assets that are no longer active